ThinkDataEd/curriculum/docs/unit3/lesson18.md

     cognizant of question bias.

 8. <u>Round 5:</u> In teams, now generate two to three statistical questions that they might answer with these data.
-Make sure your statistical questions are interesting and relevant to the class topic of interest.
+Make sure your statistical investigative questions are interesting and relevant to the class topic of interest.
 They may keep a record in their DS Journals.
 Remind students that they will also have data about the date, time, and place of data collection.

-    <span style="color:grey">***Examples of statistical questions that can be answered for practicing cello are:***</span>
+    <span style="color:grey">***Examples of statistical investigative questions that can be answered for practicing cello are:***</span>

     <span style="color:grey">***“How frequently do I practice?”***</span>